The Victorian Royal Navy

 - Annual reports concerning the Mixed Courts at Sierra Leone from the British Commissioners (1839, 1840, 1841, 1842, 1843, 1844, 1845, 1846, 1847, 1848)

-- Denman's destruction of the barracoons at the Gallinas River in November 1840
+- Denman's destruction of the barracoons at the Gallinas River in November 1840, and official correspondence about this action.

 - Commodore Jones' destruction of the barracoons at Dombocorro and elsewhere in February 1845: